ynshisss/pdf/epdf/xpdf/readme.txt

-the sub dir of xpdf include all needed files from Xpdf
+the sub dir of xpdf include all needed file from Xpdf